grokking-vietnam/workshop/be002/practice.md

 The sum of all the replication_factor settings for each data center is the sum_of_replication_factors.

-For example, in a single data center cluster using a replication factor of 3, a quorum is 2 nodes―the cluster can tolerate 1 replica nodes down.
-Using a replication factor of 6, a quorum is 4―the cluster can tolerate 2 replica nodes down.
-In a two data center cluster where each data center has a replication factor of 3, a quorum is 4 nodes―the cluster can tolerate 2 replica nodes down.
-In a five data center cluster where each data center has a replication factor of 3, a quorum is 8 nodes.

 If consistency is top priority, you can ensure that a read always reflects the most recent write by using the following formula:

 `(nodes_written + nodes_read) > replication_factor`